Skip to footer content

 Interface Inheritance

 A class in C# can implement one or more interfaces and inherit from a single base class.
-This allows a class to inherit the implementation of methods described in interfaces, thus achieving a type of multiple inheritance.
+This allows a class to inherit method implementations described in interfaces, thus achieving a kind of multiple inheritance.

 interface ILogger